Tidal triggers and the predictability of solar activity: X-flare of 2026 February 1

 In panel (c) we show the corresponding green, red and violet single-cosine curves from Figures 1, 2, 3 which were obtained when optimizing both the phases {\it and} the periods.
 Once again, we see a fairly good correlation with the solar events.

+We note in passing that omitting the one GLE-event from 2025 in the determination of the optimal parameters leads only to a minor shift of the corresponding curves in Figure 5 by 3-16 days to the right.

-Finally, let us take a look at the dashed and dotted green curves in panel (c).
-The dotted one, $\cos(2 \pi t/629.85 + 1.88)$, was presented in \cite{Stefani2025} as the best fit when using the simplified correlation expression ${\rm Corr}=1/71 \sum_{i=1}^{71} \cos(2 \pi t_i/T_0+ \phi_0)$.
-However, this solution was flawed due to a bug in the code, and it should have been the dashed green curve, i.e. $\cos(2 \pi t/629.85 + 2.19)$.
+In this context, let us finally take a look at the dashed and dotted green curves in panel (c).
+The dotted one, $\cos(2 \pi t/629.85 + 1.88)$, was presented in \cite{Stefani2025} as the best fit when using the simplified correlation expression $r=1/71 \sum_{i=1}^{71} \cos(2 \pi t_i/T_0+ \phi_0)$.
+However, this solution was flawed due to a bug in the code, and it should have been the dashed green curve, i.e. $\cos(2 \pi t/629.77 + 2.19)$.
 The 31-day difference between them explains the inaccuracy of the forecast made on 7 January 2026, as mentioned above.
-In any case, in view of the results obtained in the present paper, we would generally argue in favour of using the maximum of $s^2(t)$ for any forecasting purposes.
+In any case, in view of the results obtained in the present paper, we would generally argue in favour of using $s^2(t)$ instead of the cosine functions for any forecasting purposes.
 Indeed, both the two GLE events of 2024 and the strong X-flare of 2026 February 1 occurred very close to the peaks of $s^2(t)$.
 The timing of the latter event aligns closely with the expected one-month lag for the flux tubes to emerge on the Sun's surface \citep{Weber2011}, although this may be a coincidental occurrence.
+As mentioned above, it could also be the points of steepest ascent or descent that are decisive.